LSSTDESC/MALTS/README.md

 To request a new machine learning tutorial, please click [here](https://github.com/LSSTDESC/MALTS/issues/new?assignees=&labels=tutorial+request&template=tutorial_request.md&title=%5BTutorial%5D+Your+idea+for+a+tutorial) (template borrowed from the awesome [CosmoStat Laboratory!](https://github.com/CosmoStat))

 If you have a question about the group, please reach out to co-leads Alex Gagliano (gaglian2@illinois.edu) or Benjamin Remy (benjamin.remy@cea.fr).

+*Note: The logo for this group was generated using [midjourney](http://midjourney.com), a text-to-image program based on diffusion models.
+For an overview of how diffusion works for image generation, check out [this brief introduction](https://www.assemblyai.com/blog/diffusion-models-for-machine-learning-introduction/).*